5 tools you should consider for your digital PR

 The beauty of online forums is that anyone can join meaning you don’t know who you will meet or what business partnership you will gain.
 They are a great place where you can start discussions, answer peers questions and share your thoughts and industry knowledge.

 This again shows yourself as an industry expert while being helpful to your current and potential customers, creating a community around your business and being seen as trustworthy.

-Furthermore this can attract journalists to speaking to you, if they can already see you’re someone with knowledge and who people turn to they may get in contact to see if you would be interested in commenting on an article they’re working on.
+Furthermore, this can attract journalists to speaking to you if they can already see you’re someone with knowledge and who people turn to they may get in contact to see if you would be interested in commenting on an article they’re working on.
 The idea is that you need to already be out there for them to find you.

 Writing blogs and press releases are a great way to get your name out there, however recently video content has taken off!
-Facebook and Twitter feeds are filled with videos from the best places to travel, new food trends to try and interesting new inventions everyone wants to get there hands on.
+Facebook and Twitter feeds are filled with videos from the best places to travel, new food trends to try and interesting new inventions everyone wants to get their hands on.

 Why not have a go a creating some video content for your business and share it on your social media.
 If the video is eye-catching enough then your followers will share the content with theirs meaning the audience in which your product has seen will grow - you may even go viral!

 In addition, video content may also catch the eye of journalists and bloggers.
 They receive over 300 email pitches and press releases a day, therefore by sending them something they don’t have to read could be a welcome break and might make your story more intriguing.
 Ever thought of sending a video press release?
 Well now is the time!
 Just remember to send it as a link and not to clog up their inbox with a huge file.

 Another trend that has recently taken off is live streaming meaning customers and followers can watch things as they happen.
 One popular way to use live streaming is during a launch event so even those who couldn’t attend or live on the other side of the world can feel included.